10 Best Grounding Techniques For Anxiety Related Disorders

 Grounding exercises can relieve anxiety

 While grounding techniques can be a helpful tool to have in your arsenal in the moments when anxiety arises, it may also be useful to seek help from a therapist to address the sources of your anxiety and create a more comprehensive treatment plan.
-For anxiety disorders, cognitive behavioral therapy and certain medications have both been shown to be helpful.
-As noted by the American Psychological Association, research generally shows that therapy may be more effective than medications.
+For anxiety disorders, research has repeatedly demonstrated the effectiveness of cognitive behavioral therapy, which addresses the unhelpful thoughts that often fuel anxiety.

 Takeaway

-Anxiety can feel overwhelming sometimes, but there may be techniques you can use to try to find a sense of calm.
-With grounding techniques, you can use a range of practices to focus your attention on the present moment and your immediate surroundings.
-These techniques can include meditation, the 5-4-3-2-1 method, deep breathing, and more.
+Anxiety can feel overwhelming sometimes, but grounding techniques can help you get through anxious moments and regain a sense of calm and composure.
+Grounding techniques offer a way to focus your attention on the present moment and your immediate surroundings.
 For additional support with anxiety, online therapy can be helpful.

 Regulate anxiety in a compassionate environment